 Plumbers and Asbestos Exposure

-Asbestos appeared as an ideal additive to many products used by plumbers.
-Asbestos is an inert material with excellent thermal transfer properties.
-Many hot water pipes were asbestos-wrapped, keeping temperatures uniform and constant.
-Asbestos is fire-resistant, making it safe for plumbers to cut, weld and braze around.
-And asbestos is non-corrosive so steel pipes were protected from rust.
+Asbestos is also fire-resistant, making it safe for plumbers to cut, weld, and braze.
+Also, asbestos is non-corrosive, so steel pipes were protected from rust.
 Finally, asbestos was inexpensive, easy to work with and widely available.

 Plumbers weren’t aware of the dangers of asbestos and many were exposed daily due to the nature of their work.
 Unfortunately, exposure to asbestos can have deadly consequences.

 How Plumbers Were Exposed to Asbestos

 Plumbers are exposed to asbestos when asbestos dust and fibers become airborne.
 During plumbing work, these fibers release into the air in two ways.

 The first is by manually modifying asbestos materials that dislodge tiny fibers, which become airborne.
 Most asbestos plumbing materials are relatively safe and stable once installed, sealed, and left alone.